Iran cannot participate in World Cup, sports minister says

 "Considering that this corrupt regime has assassinated our leader, under no circumstances can we participate in the World Cup," the minister told state television.

-The World Cup will be held in the United States, Mexico and Canada from June 11 to July 19.
+The 48-team World Cup will be held in the United States, Mexico and Canada from Jun 11 to Jul 19.

 "Our children are not safe and, fundamentally, such conditions for participation do not exist," Donyamali said.